Fisch03/monOS/README.md

 there is around 256TiB of virtual memory available for allocation. i just dont see that being reached over the time a single boot with the current scope of the project.

-the heap allocator is using the [linked_list_allocator](https://github.com/rust-osdev/linked-list-allocator) crate right now, because i couldn't be bothered to write my own. implementing my own is something i still want to do at some point though.
+the heap allocator is using the [linked_list_allocator](https://github.com/rust-osdev/linked-list-allocator) crate right now, because i couldn't be bothered to write my own. its something i still want to do at some point though.

 #### filesystem
 monOS (currently) has no way of accessing external disks, all data is kept within a ramdisk. this means that all data gets wiped when the os reboots. feel free to wreak havoc :P.